 Q - Meeting House, P - Car Park, B - Bus Station,

 PUBLIC TRANSPORT: The railway station is about 10-15 minutes' walk from the Meeting House; the bus station is less than 5 minutes' walk.

 Please note that these are our usual activities and many are currently on hold.
 Please ask if you would like further information about what is happening at the moment.

 Our Sunday meetings at 10:30 usually have around 20-30 people, with typically 2-6 children in our separate children’s meeting.
 We’re generally quite a quiet meeting, though we welcome – and get – thought provoking ministry from friends.
 There’s also a shorter midweek meeting on the second Thursday of each month.

-The meeting house itself is comfortable and practical; it’s also well used by other groups, ranging from the University of the Third Age, through fitness groups and hobby groups, through to a long-standing toddlers’ music group (Enquiries can be made to us at firstname.lastname@example.org or by 'phone to 07971 - 744 976).
+The meeting house itself is comfortable and practical; it’s also well used by other groups, ranging from the University of the Third Age, through fitness groups and hobby groups, through to a long-standing toddlers’ music group.
+Enquiries can be made by emailing firstname.lastname@example.org or by phoning 01768 428108.